-Handling, transport and / or storage of deck and kerb units shall not proceed until the procedure has been approved by the Administrator.
+Handling, transport and / or storage of prestressed concrete members shall not proceed until the procedure has been approved by the Administrator.
 Hold Point 1

-The Contractor shall be responsible for the stability of the deck and kerb units at all times including during storage and transport.
+The Contractor shall be responsible for the stability of the prestressed concrete members at all times including during storage and transport.